nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Expected: Number of employees and potential hires with email `john@example.com` listed shown in the status message.
    Displays the list of persons found.

-   4. Test case: `Find e d/IT r/SWE`<br>
+   4. Test case: `find e d/IT r/SWE`<br>
    Expected: Number of employees with department `IT` and role `SWE` listed shown in the status message.
-   Displays the list of persons found
+   Displays the list of employees found

    5. Test case: `Find e n/john`, `Find ph p/12345678`, `Find all john@example.com`<br>
    Expected: Unknown command.
 Error is due to capitalisation of `Find`.
 Capitalisation of command matters.